lukaszgryglicki/rmrebuttal/ANALYSIS_RELEASES.md

 - 2 companies for top 5 contributors (account for 80% contributions).
 Basically Kubernetes belongs to 2 comapanies atm.
 - 4 companies for top 10 contributors, which is 89% of contributions.
-- 7 for top 20 which gives 95% of contributions.
+- 7 companies for top 20 which gives 95% of contributions.
-- 18 for top 50 which is 99.9% of commits
+- 18 companies for top 50 which is 99.9% of commits
 - The same number 18 for top 500 which is 100%.

 For April 2016 (about halfway) it was: